 We use state-of-the-art technology to make dentistry more efficient, so you spend less time taking care of your smile and more time showing it off.
 Our high-tech equipment and dental treatments make your dental visits more comfortable, too.
-With all of the recent advancements in dental technology, your trips to our Tucson dental office will always be as pleasant as they are effective.
+With all of the recent advancements in dental technology, your trips to our Tucson dental offices will always be as pleasant as they are effective.

 Did you know that most of the discomfort you feel during a dental procedure is the initial numbing shot?
 We can reduce and sometimes even eliminate this discomfort in just two easy steps.
 Combined with our relaxing amenities, you might not even notice that you’re getting a shot!